Query Logic.

 - This gives us the predicted operating point on the pump curve

-- If operating head is too low, pump is rejected
+- Interpolated operating head must be in [min, max]; otherwise pump is rejected

 If ANY check fails → Pump is REJECTED and removed from consideration